ktorio/ktor/README.md

 * Getting started with [Maven](http://ktor.io/quickstart/maven.html)
 * Getting started with [IDEA](http://ktor.io/quickstart/intellij-idea.html)

+## Reporting Issues / Support

+Please use [our issue tracker](https://youtrack.jetbrains.com/issues/KTOR) for filing feature requests and bugs.
+If you'd like to ask a question, we recommmend [StackOverflow](https://stackoverflow.com/questions/tagged/ktor) where members of the team monitor frequently.

+There is also community support on the [Kotlin Slack Ktor channel](https://app.slack.com/client/T09229ZC6/C0A974TJ9)

 ## Inspirations

 Kotlin web frameworks such as Wasabi and Kara, which are currently deprecated.

 ## Reporting Security Vulnerabilities

-If you find a security vulnerability in Ktor, we kindly request that instead of using our public issue tracker, you instead reach out to the JetBrains security team via our [responsible disclosure process](https://www.jetbrains.com/legal/terms/responsible-disclosure.html).
+If you find a security vulnerability in Ktor, we kindly request that you reach out to the JetBrains security team via our [responsible disclosure process](https://www.jetbrains.com/legal/terms/responsible-disclosure.html).

 ## Contributing